 But for some reasons, the new people just don’t seem to know it.

-I was on a strategy call yesterday, they got 500 new organic traffic to the website, but there were only 2-3 enquiries (which is a pretty poor conversion rate by the way).
+I was doing a website review yesterday, they got 500 new organic traffic to the website, but there were only 2-3 enquiries (which is a pretty poor conversion rate by the way).

 Imagine 500 people walk into your shop and or 2 people ask you a question…

 Here’s something I found that works with almost all of my clients.